saroj-lbl/scalene-lbl/README.md

 the first profiler ever to incorporate AI-powered proposed optimizations.

+### About scalene-lbl

+`scalene-lbl` is a fork of `scalene` for LBL users so that the output of scalene profiler can be used with `CBORG` to generate AI-powered optimization suggestions.

-### AI-powered optimization suggestions
+### CBORG-powered optimization suggestions

 > **Note**
 >
-> To enable AI-powered optimization suggestions, you need to enter an [OpenAI key](https://openai.com/api/) in the box under "Advanced options". _Your account will need to have a positive balance for this to work_ (check your balance at https://platform.openai.com/account/usage).
+> To enable CBORG-powered optimization suggestions, you need to enter an [CBORG API key](https://openai.com/api/) in the box under "Advanced options". _Your account will need to have a positive balance for this to work_ (check your balance at https://platform.openai.com/account/usage).
 >
 > <img width="487" alt="Scalene advanced options" src="https://user-images.githubusercontent.com/1612723/211639253-ec926b38-3efe-4a20-8514-e10dde94ec01.png">